My current research lies in the areas of Data Science and Artificial Intelligence (Natural Language Processing). I try to answer these questions:

-1) How to make better recommendations in the era of Big Data?
+1) How to make better personalization and recommendations in the era of Big Data?
 For example, explainable Recommender Systems, conversational Recommender Systems, privacy-preserving Recommender Systems.

 2) How to discover new knowledge based on complex, large-scale, noisy, diverse, and dynamic data?
 For example, social data (e.g., social media posts in Twitter), pervasive data (e.g., exercises data in smart phones), text data, image data, environment data, climate data.